DJMax Technika 2: Crew Race

 DJMax Technika 2 has a Crew Race system.
 A player can create a Crew by spending 10000 MAX Points.
 This player will also become the Crew's leader, the Crew Master.
 The Crew Master can invite other players to join the Crew.
 A Crew can have up to 10 players.

 The Crew Master can buy emblems or plates to customize the crew's icon in the MAX Point Shop.
 If the Crew Master hands the leadership position to another member, the emblems and plates will transfer over to the new leader.

 The Crew Master can select a course from the Crew's members to represent the Crew on the Platinum Crew website.
 This course will appear in the Crew Race mode, which resets every Tuesday.
 Players can play against other Crew's courses in Crew Race mode.
 Extra MAX Points will be given if the player beats the course creator's score.

-Song list

-The list of playable songs are: